Skip to main content

 Prolonged exposure to high cortisol levels is neurotoxic to the hippocampus, leading to dendritic atrophy and reduced neurogenesis.
 This manifests as the “brain fog,” memory lapses, and difficulty concentrating that are frequently reported in individuals with burnout or adrenal dysfunction.
 These are not failures of willpower; they are the neurological sequelae of a system pushed beyond its adaptive capacity.

 This understanding is critical when framing a request for accommodation.
-A emphasizes cognitive tasks, memorization, or complex problem-solving under pressure may be fundamentally inaccessible to an individual whose hippocampal function is compromised by chronic HPA activation.
+A wellness challenge that emphasizes cognitive tasks, memorization, or complex problem-solving under pressure may be fundamentally inaccessible to an individual whose hippocampal function is compromised by chronic HPA activation.
 A reasonable accommodation, in this context, might involve modifying tasks to reduce cognitive load, allowing for more flexible deadlines, or providing information in a written format that can be reviewed at one’s own pace.

 Linking Pathophysiology to Legal Protection